Opinion | For Biden, urgency will matter more than unity

 Not exactly the “love and healing” Biden extolled.

 So, as Biden would say, here’s the deal: He and his party should indeed make every effort to negotiate with Republicans to win what support they can get.
-Bipartisanship is great when it works.
-What they can’t afford, said Sen. Chris Van Hollen (D-Md.) in an interview, is the “long drawn-out process” that characterized the party’s approach during the early Obama years on both an economic stimulus and health care.
+Bipartisanship is great when it works, so it’s constructive that Brian Deese, the head of the White House’s National Economic Council, is meeting with moderates and moderate conservatives, including Collins and Romney, to try to find common ground.
+What Democrats can’t afford, Sen. Chris Van Hollen (D-Md.) said in an interview, is the “long drawn-out process” that characterized the party’s approach during the early Obama years on both economic stimulus and health care.

 The 2009-2010 example comes up again and again in conversations with Democrats.
-“We have to learn from that experience in an even more urgent crisis,” said Rep. Katherine M. Clark (D-Mass.), the assistant House speaker, in an interview.
+“We have to learn from that experience in an even more urgent crisis,” Rep. Katherine M. Clark (D-Mass.), the assistant House speaker, said in an interview.

 This means being willing to move quickly to what is known as the reconciliation process, which would allow passage of economic relief on a simple Senate majority.